What is lung cancer?

 What are the signs & symptoms of lung cancer?

-The early stage lung cancer is notorious for being symptom-free.
-This makes it very difficult to identify for the disease early.
-However, in the later stages some definite signs to identify lung cancer include
+Early-stage lung cancer is notorious for being symptom-free.
+This makes it very difficult to identify the disease early.
+However, in the later stages, some definite signs to identify lung cancer include

 - Persistent cough